Finding a Top Financial Advisor Firm in Rhode Island

 The investment team may also consider stocks, foreign issuers, municipal and U.S. government bonds, corporate debt securities, certificates of deposit (CDs) and real estate and oil and gas interests.

-The practice’s clients are almost evenly split between high-net-worth and non-high-net-worth individuals (207 vs. 235).
-The fee-only firm also advises pensions and profit-sharing plans, charitable organizations, trusts and estates.
-Accounts are mostly on a discretionary basis, and the minimum investment is $750,000, though that is negotiable under certain circumstances.
+The firm’s clients are almost evenly split between high-net-worth and non-high-net-worth individuals.
+It also advises retirement plans, charitable organizations, trusts and estates.
+The minimum investment for new clients is $750,000, though that requirement is negotiable.

 Capital Wealth Management Background

 President and CEO Lee Duckworth founded the firm in 1989.
-Through his holding company, he is the primary owner.
-Two more employees own small stakes: CIO Lawrence Dooley and Director of Research Brian Glatz.
+Through his holding company, Capital Wealth Holdings, LLC, he is the primary owner.

 The practice offers a range of financial services, including investment management, personal wealth management, financial planning, 401(k) planning and retirement planning.